ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

   For this work I will focus on:
   * AWS infrastructure via Terraform.
   * Use of AWS AMI service and use Ansible.
-  * Work with Jenkis Pipelines.
+  * Work with Jenkins Pipelines.
-  * Work with Dokcer, git and Elastic Container Registry.
+  * Work with Docker, git and Elastic Container Registry.
   * Scripting in Bash and Python.
   * Nginx configuration.
   * Work with Centos.